Chris Pratt Wasn’t Initially Interested In Guardians Of The Galaxy, Says Casting Director

 Actor Chris Pratt was not exactly interested in the role of Peter Quill in Guardians of the Galaxy when he was first approached with an offer to audition, according to casting director Sarah Finn.

-Finn, who is responsible for casting the stars that appear in some of America’s favorite Marvel films, told a Variety reporter at the Avengers: Endgame world premiere on Monday that the hardest part she has ever cast was probably Pratt’s role in as Quill.
+As reported by People, Finn, who is responsible for casting the stars that appear in some of America’s favorite Marvel films, told a Variety reporter at the Avengers: Endgame world premiere that the hardest part she has ever cast was probably Pratt’s role as Quill.

-She explained that she found herself in a “challenging” situation because she kept insisting to Director James Gunn that Pratt was the right person to play the role, even though the actor declined to audition for it.
+She explained that she found herself in a “challenging” situation because she kept insisting to director James Gunn that Pratt was the right person to play the role, even though the actor declined to audition for it.
 When Pratt did finally decide to audition, Gunn reportedly said that he did not want to see the actor.

-But, Finn did not give up.
+Despite Gunn’s pushback, Finn did not give up.
 When she finally got the two of them together, she described it was “one of those eureka moments” where everything felt right.
 She said just moments after the audition, Gunn turned to her and said, “He’s the guy.”

-Finn said that many incredible actors had wonderful versions of the role but she kept going back to Pratt.
+Finn said that many incredible actors had their own wonderful takes on the role, but she kept going back to Pratt.

 “It was great when he decided he was interested,” Finn said.
-“Now it’s legend, he’s the perfect person.”
+“Now it’s legend [sic], he’s the perfect person.”

 In real life, Pratt is also going to be settling down.
 The actor announced his engagement to Katherine Schwarzenegger in January.
 The two made an appearance at Monday’s premiere of Avengers: Endgame.